simplex-chat/simplex-chat/blog/20240516-simplex-redefining-privacy-hard-choices.md

 ## Privacy over convenience

 One of the main considerations often ignored in security and privacy comparisons between messaging applications is multi-device access.
-For example, in Signal’s case, the Sesame protocol used to support multi-device access has the vulnerability that is [described in detail here](https://eprint.iacr.org/2021/626.pdf):
+For example, in Signal’s case, the Sesame protocol used to support multi-device access has the vulnerability that is [explained in detail here](https://eprint.iacr.org/2021/626.pdf):

 _"We present an attack on the post-compromise security of the Signal messenger that allows to stealthily register a new device via the Sesame protocol. [...]
 This new device can send and receive messages without raising any ‘Bad encrypted message’ errors.
 Our attack thus shows that the Signal messenger does not guarantee post-compromise security at all in the multi-device setting"_.